‘Days Of Our Lives’ May 25: Donovan Sisters Duel Over Brady, Mateo Kills Miguel, Warned Before Chloe’s Rescue

 — SoapCrush (@SoapCrush) May 15, 2018

 Back at the Kiriakis mansion, Brady sits down to talk to Marlena about his feelings for both Theresa and Eve.
 He claims that there is history with Theresa that he cannot ignore, most of all their son Tate.
 He admits that he is fully in love with Eve and that he is not ready to end their relationship.
-Marlena suggests that he think his decision through but warns him not to take too long.
+Marlena suggests that he think his decision through, but warns him not to take too long.

-As usually happens on Days of Our Lives, Theresa overhears Brady and Marlena talking from just outside the door.
+As usually happens on Days of our Lives, Theresa overhears Brady and Marlena talking from just outside the door.
 She runs to Eve to confront her, calling Eve selfish.
-Theresa claims that Brady doesn’t need time, he wants to be with her.
+Theresa claims that Brady doesn’t need time; he wants to be with her.
 Theresa tells Eve that she should just step aside to save Brady the agony of wanting to do the right thing.
 She used Eve’s past family history to try to guilt her into giving up on Brady.

 Theresa claims that if Eve interferes with her relationship with Brady, she will be taking away Tate’s chance of having both of his parents under the same roof.
 She asks, “Do you want to waste your time on a lost cause?
 We have a child together.”

 As Eve is preparing to fight back, Brady walks into the room.
-He wasn’t expecting to see Theresa, however, he is pleased that they are both together.
+He wasn’t expecting to see Theresa; however, he is pleased that they are both together.
 Brady has made a decision regarding the Donovan sisters.
-Days of Our Lives fans will have to wait for next week to hear what he has come up with.
+Days of our Lives fans will have to wait for next week to hear what he has come up with.